alank976/markdown-resume/index.md

   - Spring WebFlux, Reactor
 - Docker and cloud
   - Went through tutorials in Pluralsight to be ready to embrace new efficient DevOps technology.
-  - Trying docker hub and kubenetes for a toy project
+  - Currently work on a toy project with DockerHub and Kubenetes
 - Data-intensive computing
   - Studied big data course during master degree which introduced MapReduce, PigLatin, and Spark;
   - Completed Kafka online tutorial in Pluralsight
 - Machine Learning
-  - Taking initiative to learn in Courseera and participating side projects to learn with the company community.
+  - Taking initiative to learn in Courseera and participating side projects to learn with the SocGen community.

 ---
 # Extra-Curricular Activities